Chemotherapy for oesophageal cancer

 Palliative chemotherapy

-• cannot be removed by surgery
+• if the cancer cannot be removed by surgery

 Chemotherapy drugs used to treat oesophageal cancer